Healthdirect Free Australian health advice you can count on.

 What is a mastectomy?

-Some women with a high risk of breast cancer may choose to have a mastectomy to reduce their risk.
-This is called preventive, or, 'prophylactic' mastectomy.
+Some people with a high genetic risk of breast cancer may choose to have a bilateral mastectomy to reduce their risk of getting breast cancer.
+This is called a preventive, or 'prophylactic' mastectomy.

 An illustration showing a cut around the breast, showing the breast tissue and lymph nodes.